Wilton’s Music Hall

 St Katherine Docks.

-Opening Box Office: Mon – Fri 12 noon – 6pm
+Visitor Opening Box Office: Mon – Fri 11am – 6pm

 (excluding Bank Holidays), and at least one hour